- Campus Directories

-- PhD in Sociology, University of Colorado at Boulder
+- PhD in Sociology, University of Colorado at Boulder, 2010

-- MA in Sociology, University of Colorado at Boulder
+- MA in Sociology, University of Colorado at Boulder, 2008

-- BA with Honors, University of Texas at Austin
+- BA with Honors, Magna Cum Laude, University of Texas at Austin, 1998

 Anderson, Elijah, Duke W. Austin, Craig Holloway, and Vani Kulkarni.
 2012.
-“The Legacy of Racial Caste: An Exploratory Ethnography,” in The Annals of the American Academy of Political and Social Science, 682(1):25-42, Thousand Oaks, CA: Sage Publications.
+“The Legacy of Racial Caste: An Exploratory Ethnography,” in The Annals of the American Academy of Political and Social Science, 642(1):25-42.